SmokyApple/Discord-Proof-Gen/README.md

 ## Additional Informations
 General Informations:
-- If you find any malfunction, contact me on Discord: Levy#0001.
+- If you find any malfunction, contact me.